Duno – Estate

-The cascade waterfall together with some views was restored by the Geldersch Landschap.
-The Duno and other bridges and stairs have been restored.
+The cascade waterfall together with some views were restored by the Geldersch Landschap, and so were the Duno and other bridges and stairs.
 At the same time, work was done to prevent erosion of the moraine.

 The Geldersch Landschap is working on a terrace at the location of the manor from the 19th century..